MithrilJS/mithril.js/docs/installation.md

 m.mount(document.body, MyComponent)
 ```

-Note that in this example, we're using `m.mount`, which wires up the component to Mithril's autoredraw system.
+Note that in this example, we're using `m.mount`, which wires up the component to Mithril.js' autoredraw system.
 In most applications, you will want to use `m.mount` (or `m.route` if your application has multiple screens) instead of `m.render` to take advantage of the autoredraw system, rather than re-rendering manually every time a change occurs.

 #### Production build